How can antioxidants help you detox and stay healthy?

 This is due to its ability to eliminate oxidative stress and free radicals, which are “the number one skin-aging culprits.”

-Another doctor of dermatology, Dr. Mack, writes that “antioxidants protect your skin from this (oxidative stress) and help reduce pigmentation and fine lines and wrinkles.”
+Another dermatologist, Dr. Mack, writes that “antioxidants protect your skin from this (oxidative stress) and help reduce pigmentation and fine lines and wrinkles.”
 He goes on to mention that in his opinion, “an antioxidant serum is a must for your skin-care routine.”

 *Here’s a very interesting fact for wine drinkers: "Moderate wine drinkers also seem to have a lower risk to develop cancer of the lung, endometrium, esophagus, stomach, and colon.”